Flood Insurance

 FEMA Flood Zones: Everything You Should Know

 When obtaining insurance for your property, one of the most important things to understand is your flood risk.
-Standard homeowners insurance policies do not provide coverage for flood damages.
-Depending on where you live, you may need to purchase flood insurance in addition to your homeowner's insurance policy.
+Standard property owners insurance policies do not provide coverage for flood damages.
+Depending on where you live, you may need to purchase flood insurance in addition to your homeowner’s insurance policy.

 Flood insurance covers water damage that stems from heavy rains, storm surges, high tides and other natural disasters.
 While obtaining flood insurance can increase your annual premium by several hundred dollars, its benefits can well outweigh the costs if your property was to suffer flood damage.

 The good news, however, is that you don’t have to leave the question of whether you should leave flood insurance to guesswork.
-FEMA flood zone designations are available to assess an area’s flood risk, and will go a long way in helping you decide if you need flood insurance for your property.
+FEMA flood zone designations are available to assess a property’s flood risk, and will go a long way in helping you decide if you need flood insurance for your property.
+FEMA flood zones are indicated on a community's flood map, which helps property owners understand their flood risk.

 The 100-year floodplain standard (also known as the base flood) is the baseline for determining an area’s risk for flooding, and plays a direct role in whether an area will be given a high-risk or moderate to low-risk designation.